Case Studies

 Michael Kaestner , Global Project Manager

 “It has been a true pleasure working with Adele.
 Not often one comes across a person with such incredible drive, passion and enthusiasm.
 Very high energy, very professional and great fun to work with.
-Her work with our merger was done very well.
-She will certainly be missed in our team.”
+Her work with our merger was done very well.”

 Jeroen Gruijters , SVP Research & Development